ian-howell/speaking/2025-03-22-slu-hackathon/growth-mindset/speech.md

 ## A Tendency to Embrace Challenges

+You guys.
+What are we all doing here today?

+We're at a hackathon.
+We are *already* embracing challenges.
+And I assure you, this *is* going to be challenging.
+Hackathons are hard.
+You're going to need to work with unfamiliar technologies.
+You're going to need to work with people you don't know.
+You're probably going to be up late tonight, and you're going to be exhausted by the end of it.
+And tomorrow, you may end up needing to present your idea, and the progress you made on it.

 ## Persistence in the Face of Setbacks and Failing your way to Mastery

 An individual with a growth mindset "Persists in the Face of Setbacks", and